elugo1/Touchdesigner-Resources/1_Installation/README.md

 Once again we see an `FPS` dialogue box, but this time it is actually tracking the `current fps`.
 It is a great diagnostic tool for your scene, that will let you know how your scene is actually performing.

+The rest of the dialog boxes will become `very useful ` as they are needed, they change how you split up your editor, and a very important concept later called `layering`

 ## Enough of the Anatomy, What do we even do in Touchdesigner?